websocket-client/websocket-client/README.md

 - To install `Sphinx` and `sphinx_rtd_theme` to build project documentation, use:
  `pip3 install websocket-client[docs]`

+While not a strict dependency, [rel](https://github.com/bubbleboy14/registeredeventlistener) is useful when using `run_forever` with automatic reconnect.
+Install rel with `pip3 install rel`.

 Footnote: Some shells, such as zsh, require you to escape the `[` and `]` characters with a `\`.

 ## Usage Tips